trofi/trofi.github.io.gen/posts/299-maximum-argument-count-on-linux-and-in-gcc.md

 232134
 ```

-An exercise for the reader: why is it 822 arguments shorter that our
+An exercise for the reader: why is it 822 arguments shorter than our
 maximum theoretical value?
 A word of warning: it's not a very simple
 question.

 Given that `2MB` is derived from `1/4 * CURRENT_STACK_LIMIT` we can
 increase that as well using `ulimit -s`.
-Let's add 100x:
+Let's add `100x`:

 ```
 $ ulimit -s